-Sánchez, a product of FC Barcelona’s famed La Masia youth academy, has eight years of professional experience in Spain and Germany.
+Sanchez, a product of FC Barcelona’s famed La Masia youth academy, has eight years of professional experience in Spain and Germany.
 The defensive midfielder featured extensively for FC Barcelona B from 2009-2014 and most recently played for Spanish side Elche CF during the 2015-16 season.
-Ilie, who earned 2018 MLS All-Star accolades in his second season with Sporting KC, has started in 85 of Sporting KC's 86 competitive matches since joining the club at the start of 2017.
+Ilie, who earned 2018 MLS All-Star accolades in his second season with Sporting, has started 132 of 139 appearances in all competitions since joining the club at the start of 2017.

 2021: MLS Regular Season: Has started one match (90 minutes played).

 2020: MLS regular season: Started 13 of 15 appearances and contributed to six clean sheets (1,259 minutes played).
 Assisted Gadi Kinda's goal in a 2-2 draw at Chicago Fire FC on Oct.
 17. MLS is Back Tournament: Started five matches and contributed to two clean sheets (423 minutes played).
 Converted his penalty kick in a 3-1 shootout win over Vancouver following a scoreless draw in the Round of 16 on July 26.
 MLS Cup Playoffs: Started two matches and scored one goal (210 minutes played).
 Played 120 minutes in the Western Conference Quarterfinals on Nov.
 22, scoring a second-half goal and converting his penalty kick in the shootout as Sporting defeated the San Jose Earthquakes 3-0 in a penalty shootout following a 3-3 draw.
 Played 90 minutes in a 3-0 loss to Minnesota United in the Western Conference Semifinals on Dec.
 3.